tylim88/FireCall/README.md

 `onErrorLogging`: optional, `({ reqData, context, reqZodError?, resZodError?, err? })=>any`

-If you need a finer control, pass a function to it, the function receive an object as arguments, the props is
+If you need a finer control, pass a function to it, the function receive an object that contains all the information you need to log.

-`reqData`: the request data
-`context`: Firebase function context callable `reqZodError`: may exist, the error that occurs when you try to parse the request data `resZodError`: may exist, the error that occurs when you try to parse the response data `err`: may exist, it is **user defined error** that you return in handler, the type is unknown until there is user defined error in the handler, you don't need to type cast, all types will be inferred.

 Whatever the function return, it will get log on console.

-Logging doesn't include saving it to a file or somewhere, it only logs it to the Firebase functions console.
-If you want to save the errors, then this is a good place to do it.

 ## Const Assertion